 - managing misconduct or serious misconduct (Disciplinary action for misconduct and serious misconduct - senior staff (B/8.5); clause 45 of the QUT Enterprise Agreement (Academic Staff) and clause 54 of the Enterprise Agreement (Professional staff)); or

-- managing of unsatisfactory performance (Managing Unsatisfactory Performance - Senior Staff (B/9.5); Clause 44 of the QUT Enterprise Agreement (Academic Staff) and clause 53 of the QUT Enterprise Agreement (Professional Staff)).
+- managing of unsatisfactory performance (Managing unsatisfactory performance -senior staff (B/9.2); Clause 44 of the QUT Enterprise Agreement (Academic Staff) and clause 53 of the QUT Enterprise Agreement (Professional Staff)).

-Governance, Legal and Performance will facilitate a review of MOPP Appendix 3 Schedule of Authorities and Delegations on an annual basis.
+Governance, Legal and Performance will facilitate a review of the Register of Authorities and Delegations (QUT staff access only) on an annual basis.

 As part of any organisational change, creation of new positions, or significant changes to university policy, a review of delegations applicable to the service portfolio should be conducted by responsible officers to ensure they remain current and relevant.

 Appropriately qualified means a person with the qualifications, experience or standing appropriate to perform a function or exercise a power of office.